abankalarm/Brahma/README.md

 ## things to be implemented -
 1. I have added option for github search but it hasnt been fully incorporated yet ( it will add extra thread so no time waste)
-2. I would join Nessus as well with options to run template - a detailed output of all services run by every subdomain would be a nice addition
+2. <s>I would join nucle as well with options to run template - a detailed output of all services run by every subdomain would be a nice addition</s>(implemented)
 3. All dead websites will automatically be sent to try for subdomain takeover(tho less and less common now - but i would like to have a nice view at certs)

 ## bugs